top of page

 So, the distinctive element out of the above is that Frisians were agrarians and sea traders.
 The season to sail and for trade was from spring to the end of summer.
 We may assume, the management of the farm was (partly) left to the women.
 It all was relevant for the social position of women.
 It would be going too far by saying women were equal to men.
 Not at all.
 But, they had big responsibilities, and steered the house and farm for months during the absence of their trading men overseas.
 Again, no child day care.
 Preparing the house for winter even.
 Several historians argue this laid the foundation for a strong(er) position of women compared to other surrounding cultures, or better, compared to southern Europe.

 In the seventeenth and eighteenth centuries, this history repeated itself on the Frisian Wadden Sea islands, notably in the region of Nordfriesland, when whaling had become an important economic activity.
 Nearly all adult men were at sea most of the year, and it was the women who took care of the farm and finance.
-Read our post Happy Hunting Grounds in the Arctic.
+Read our blog post Happy Hunting Grounds in the Arctic.
 In general you can say, early societies living at and from the sea, whether trade of fishing, inevitable led to temporarily 'separation' of men and women.
 This might have stimulated a more equal position of women and men.
 And, who knows, working at the unpredictable sea might have led to a relative higher mortality rate of men, matching that of women due to death in childbirth, which also might have stimulated a more equal position, reflected in the weregeld amounts as described earlier.

 Around the ninth century, when Christianity was first introduced in Frisia, the new religion’s more liberal status for women, including marriage as a matter of consent, connected very well with the already existing cultural and legal position of the ‘sea-culture women’ of the North.
 A vast collection of late- and high-medieval law codices and legal texts of Frisia has been preserved.
 According to these laws, women had the right to divorce from her husband, and was free to choose the man she wanted.
 Also, women were legally entitled to inherit property and to invest in a business, or to personally run one.